colinux/sfPHPUnit2Plugin/README.md

 **For example:**

 Placing a file in *your_project/data/sfPHPUnit2Plugin/template/unit/unit_test.tpl* will overwrite the content of a unit test template.
 The next time a unit test is generated, the plugin will use this custom content.

+Additionaly, you can use the --template option at the test generation to force usage of a template by its name, like this:

+        $ ./symfony phpunit:generate-unit --template="unit_test" MyNewUnitTest

 ## Some Hints ##
   * **Functional tests of several applications have to be run with the "process isolation" PHPUnit option (only available in PHPUnit 3.4)!**